The Best Phono Cartridges Under 200 Dollars

 What is a phono cartridge?

-A phono cartridge is a device that converts the mechanical vibrations of a vinyl record into an electrical signal, which is then amplified to produce sound.
+A phono cartridge is a device that converts the physical grooves on a vinyl record into an electrical signal for playback.

-Consider factors like compatibility with your turntable, type of cartridge (moving magnet or moving coil), tracking force, and sound quality preferences.
+Consider factors like compatibility with your turntable, stylus type, and sound quality preferences when selecting a cartridge.

-How often should I replace my phono cartridge?
+Do I need to replace the stylus on my phono cartridge?

 Why You Should Trust Darkside Vinyl's Reviews